eckinger/uchomp/server/README_4B.md

 > [!important] > `neondb_owner` is not arbitrary—it is given privileges to the docker database in `.init-db.sql`

 5. Fire up the container using `docker compose up --build`
+ > Note: Make sure docker desktop is open before firing up the container, and after you're done with docker, use `docker compose down` to close the container.
 6. Develop against a working database

 ### Testing